 We’ve discussed above that Facebook Ads works on a bidding system.
 It’s important to note that a common misconception of marketers is that they’ll only be in competition with those in their industry, like they typically are in sales.
 If, for example, I sold yoga equipment, I might think I’d only have to worry about other brands that sold yoga or fitness products.
 This isn’t true.
 You’re in direct competition with every other marketer who wants access to that particular customer.

 That particular customer that I, as a yoga mat salesperson, am targeting is not going to have yoga as their only interest.
 This customer also loves fishing, scuba diving, skiing, fine dining, and has recently opened a small business.
+They’re also a dog owner, and have a penchant for signing up to subscription boxes.
 These are each traits that multiple brands will be targeting uniquely, and we’re all pitted against each other to place an ad on this one, very valuable, very diverse customer.

 See where the chaos happens?